 Use a tool, if possible, to automatically create interface wrappers.

-Be wary of making assumptions about argument lists, data structures and error handling mechanisms, as other languages are likely to have differences in these areas.
+Avoid assumptions about argument lists, data structures and error handling mechanisms, as other languages differ in these areas.

+Avoid, or possibly prohibit, the use of libraries from unknown or unqualified sources.

+Enforce qualifications for all libraries.

+Always use the most recent qualified version of any library.

 6.50 Unanticipated exceptions from library routines [HJW]

 6.50.1 Applicability to language

-If the library routine is a Java routine, the vulnerabilities described in ISO/IEC 24772-1:2024 6.50 do not apply to Java with the minor exception of unhandled unchecked exceptions since all checked exceptions are part of the specification of the library routines and handling them is enforced by the compiler and runtime system.
+If the library routine is a Java routine, the vulnerabilities described in ISO/IEC 24772-1:2024 6.50 do not apply, except for unhandled unchecked exceptions.
+For unchecked exceptions, the vulnerabilities described in ISO/IEC 24772-1 6.49 apply to Java.
+All other exceptions are part of the specification of the library routines and handling them is enforced by the compiler and runtime system.

+If a potential exception is an unhandled unchecked exception or comes from another programming language, then it requires explicit code to be captured and handled.

 For foreign libraries, see 6.49 Library signature [NSQ].

+Java provides a “Java native interface” that can be used to ensure that library-calling issues and error situations are addressed by the tools.

+If libraries written in foreign languages cannot transform exception situations as Java exceptions, then they will likely be restricted to returning error codes for further processing.

-Though a response to a checked exception is required, it is unfortunately too common for a programmer to assume that a checked exception could not possibly happen and instead of putting appropriate code in to handle the unexpected event, the programmer does just enough to get a clean compile by inserting an empty catch block as in the following example:
+Another issue is that, though a response to a checked exception is required, a programmer can assume that a checked exception could not possibly happen and instead inserts an empty catch block to get a clean compile.
+Since the empty catch block does not respond to the exceptional condition, the error situation is not remedied.

-public void whatCouldPossiblyGoWrong() {

-try {

-// do something

-} catch(NumberFormatException e) {

-// this will never happen

-}

-}

 6.50.2 Avoidance mechanisms for language users

 To avoid the vulnerabilities or mitigate their ill effects, Java software developers can:

-Follow the mitigation mechanisms of ISO/IEC 24772-1:2024 6.50.5.
+Apply the mitigation mechanisms of ISO/IEC 24772-1:2024 6.50.5.

-Always have an appropriate response for checked exceptions since even things that should never happen do happen occasionally.
+Always have an appropriate response for every potential exception.

+Prohibit empty exception handlers.

 6.51 Pre-processor directives [NMP]